 For more information: Ponca City Tourism

 For the ultimate pumpkin picking experience, head to Sand Springs just west of Tulsa.
 Plan to stop at the Sand Springs Pumpkin Patch for a variety of gourds, inflatables for the kids and seasonal movies on Saturdays.
-Sand Springs is also home to Pleasant Valley Farms, which hosts one of the biggest pumpkin patches in the state.
+Sand Springs is also home to Pleasant Valley Farms Pumpkin Patch, one of the biggest pumpkin patches in the state.
 With over 90 varieties of pumpkins, a petting zoo and a ten-acre corn maze, it’s no wonder the Pleasant Valley Farms Fall Festival is a hit with families each October.

 Sand Springs also tips its hat to Halloween during the annual Boo at Case Park event.
 Enter your costumed pup in the pet costume contest or build your own box for the festival’s famous coffin races.
 Of course, there will be plenty of sweet treats, so dress the family up in their costumes and hit Main Street for this fun and festive event.

 For more information: Sand Springs Area Chamber of Commerce